tinzzyli/tinzzyli.github.io/_pages/about.md

 Hi,

-Tingxi is a senior undergraduate student at [Dalian University of Technology](https://en.dlut.edu.cn/), also a research assistant at [Univeristy of Texas at Dallas](https://www.utdallas.edu/), he is very fortunate to be advised by [Prof. Yang](http://youngwei.com/) and [Prof. Xiang](https://yuxng.github.io/).
-Before that, he took a gap year in Europe as a visiting student at [Technical University of Munich](https://www.tum.de/en/) and spent time traveling across countries.
+Tingxi is a incoming Ph.D. student at [Univeristy of Texas at Dallas](https://www.utdallas.edu/), he is very lucky to be advised by [Prof. Wei Yang](http://youngwei.com/).
+Before that, he was an undergrad student at Dalian University of Technology and a visiting student at [Technical University of Munich](https://www.tum.de/en/).

 His primary research interest lies in AI security, software testing and AI for Sci.